 In the same way, whether you engage in unprotected sex or experience contraceptive failure, the use of emergency contraception, such as Postinor-2, becomes an important option to prevent unintended pregnancies.

 However, like any medication, postinor-2 may have potential side effects, including its impact on menstruation.
 Remarkably, almost 17% of women who took postinor-2 had notable changes in their menstrual cycles and the length of their menstrual bleeding.
 However, each individual may experience this adverse effect of postinor-2 differently.
 It is incredibly possible for some women to have their period one week earlier than others because we are all unique in our own way.

 In this article, we discuss how Postinor-2 works, the potential side effects of Postinor-2 on menstruation, and when to contact your healthcare provider if you experience these side effects.

 How does Postinor-2 work: Dosage and best time to take it

 Postinor-2 is a well-known emergency oral contraceptive, and it is also known as “morning after pill” or “day after pills.”
 Postinor-2 is a type of emergency contraceptive pill that contains levonorgestrel, a synthetic hormone that is used to prevent pregnancy after unprotected sex or contraceptive failure, such as a condom breakage or missed birth control pills.

 Postinor 2 works primarily by preventing or delaying ovulation (the release of an egg from the ovary), to reduce the chances of fertilization by sperm.

 It is taken orally.
-The two tablets is usually taken together.
+The two tablets are usually taken together.

 It is most effective when taken as soon as possible after unprotected sex, preferably within 72 hours (3 days).
 When used within 5 days after intercourse, it can still prevent up to 95% of pregnancies.